travis-ci/docs-travis-ci-com/user/database-setup.md

 ### MySQL 5.7

 MySQL 5.7 is the default on the Xenial image.
-On *sudo-enabled* Trusty Linux, you can install MySQL 5.7 by adding the following lines to your `.travis.yml`:
+On Trusty, you can install MySQL 5.7 by adding the following lines to your `.travis.yml`:

 ```yaml
 addons: